Does Psalm 51:5 teach inherited sin?

 Psalm 51:10–13

 The Bible is made up of many different types of literature.
 Some passages are historical; others are narrative.
 There’s apocalyptic, and there is poetic.
 The psalms, obviously, are poetic.
-Just like in our day, back then, poems were laced with metaphors, analogies, similes, and hyperboles.
+Just like in our day, these poems were laced with metaphors, analogies, similes, and hyperboles.

-Do you believe David could cry so much that his tears would cause his bed to float?
+Do you believe that David could cry so much that his tears would cause his bed to float?
 No?
 Why not?
 He says he does in Psalm 6:6.
-If we grant figures of speech in David’s prayer of faith, we should also grant them in his prayers of repentance.
+If we grant figures of speech in David’s prayers of faith, we should also grant them in his prayers of repentance.

-And even if David were speaking literally here, notice two things.
+Even if David were speaking literally here, notice two points.
 First, the NIV rendition of “Surely I was sinful at birth, sinful from the time my mother conceived me” is not a faithful translation.
 I’m not totally against the NIV.
 No translation is perfect.
 But this verse in the NIV is not a translation.
 It’s a dangerous interpretation, probably from those who have a doctrinal agenda.
 The accurate translation is something like, “And in sin my mother conceived me.”
-Second, if David were speaking literally here, instead of poetic, David would be speaking of his mother’s sin, not his own.
-If I were to say, “In drunkenness, the man punched me,” I would be speaking of the man’s drunkenness, not my own.
-A literal interpretation of “In sin my mother conceived me” speaks of the mother’s sin, not the son’s.
-So even if we were to permit the two blunders of reading this verse in isolation and taking poetic language literally, it still would not teach that children are born in sin.
+Second, if David were speaking literally here, instead of poetically, David would be referring to his mother’s sin, not his own.
+If I were to say, “In drunkenness the man punched me,” I would be speaking of the man’s drunkenness, not my own.
+A literal interpretation of “In sin my mother conceived me” speaks of the mother’s sin, not the son’s.1 So even if we were to permit the two blunders of reading this verse in isolation and taking poetic language literally, it still would not teach that children are born in sin.

-I think back at my family member who saw Psalm 51:5 as a singular verse to base a doctrine of salvation on.
-My heart aches for her and how her religious leaders had forced her to memorize this verse out of context.
+I think about my family member who saw Psalm 51:5 as a singular verse to base a doctrine of salvation on.
+My heart aches for her and how her religious leaders forced her to memorize this verse out of context.
 In fact, they asked her to memorize it divorced from the Bible.
-They had ripped it from Scripture and plastered it into a man-made catechism by itself in order to build their doctrines.
-Even if this was done with good intentions—which I’m sure it was—it is still a terrible practice to train people to trust in catechisms and build their understanding of God and salvation on singular verses out of context.
+They had ripped it from Scripture and plastered it into a manmade catechism by itself in order to build their doctrines.
+Even if this were done with good intentions—which, I’m sure it was—it is still a terrible practice to train people to trust in catechisms and build their understanding of God and salvation on singular verses out of context.

 , , ,